xchimx/Python-MultiCrypter/README.md

 If you discover a security vulnerability within URLTest, please open a GitHub issue or contact the repository owner directly.
 We’ll address vulnerabilities promptly.

 ## License
-URLTest is open-sourced software licensed under the MIT license.
+MultiCrypter is open-sourced software licensed under the MIT license.